ChrisThrasher/argon/README.md

 # options

-This library offers a command line parser which can detect various types of flags.
+This library offers a command line option parser which can detect various types of flags.

 # Usage